paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-078-superconductivity-and-competitiveness.md

 **(c) Action Plan report** The Office of Science and Technology Policy, in conjunction with the National Critical Materials Council, shall submit a report detailing the Superconductivity Action Plan to the Committee on Science, Space, and Technology of the House of Representatives, and to the Committees on Energy and Natural Resources, and Commerce, Science, and Transportation of the Senate, within 9 months after November 19, 1988.

-**(d) Update reports** The Office of Science and Technology Policy, with the assistance of the National Critical Materials Council as specified in the National Critical Materials Act of 1984 ([30 U.S.C.
-1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1801&num=0&edition=prelim) et seq.), shall prepare an annual report setting forth and evaluating the progress of the Superconductivity Action Plan.
+**(d) Update reports** The Office of Science and Technology Policy shall prepare an annual report setting forth and evaluating the progress of the Superconductivity Action Plan.
 This report shall include a description of the amount of funds expended in the previous year by all Federal departments and agencies involved with superconductivity.
 This report shall be submitted with the President’s annual budget request to the Committee on Science, Space, and Technology of the House of Representatives, and to the Committees on Energy and Natural Resources, and Commerce, Science, and Transportation of the Senate.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The National Critical Materials Act of 1984, referred to in subsec. (d), is title II of Pub.
-L. 98–373, July 31, 1984, 98 Stat.
-1248, as amended, which is classified generally to chapter 30 (§ 1801 et seq.) of Title 30, Mineral Lands and Mining.
-For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1801&num=0&edition=prelim) and Tables.
+2020—Subsec. (d).
+Pub.
+L. 116–260 strick out “, with the assistance of the National Critical Materials Council as specified in the National Critical Materials Act of 1984 ([30 U.S.C.
+1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1801&num=0&edition=prelim) et seq.),” after “Policy”.

 <a id="section-5203"></a>